saha-rajdeep/eks-demos/ADOT_Demo/Readme.md

     }
     ```

     c.
 Replace *`my-service-account`* with the name of the Kubernetes service account that you want `eksctl` to create and associate with an IAM role.
 Replace *`default`* with the namespace that you want `eksctl` to create the service account in.
 Replace *`my-cluster`* with the name of your cluster.
 Replace *`my-role`* with the name of the role that you want to associate the service account to.
 If it doesn't already exist, `eksctl` creates it for you.
-Replace *`111122223333`* with your account ID and *`my-policy`* with the name of an existing policy.
+Replace *`111122223333`* with your account ID , *`my-policy`* with the name of an existing policy and replace *`my-region`* with the region of your EKS clsuter.

     ```html
-    eksctl create iamserviceaccount --name my-service-account --namespace default --cluster my-cluster --role-name "my-role" \
+    eksctl create iamserviceaccount --name my-service-account --namespace default --cluster my-cluster --region my-region --role-name "my-role" \
         --attach-policy-arn arn:aws:iam::111122223333:policy/my-policy --approve
     ```

     d.
-Run this command to see if you setup your Service Account properly or not
+Run this command to see if you setup your Service Account properly or not.Replace `<my-service-account>` with the name of your Service account and mention the namespace in which that service account was created in place of `<default>`

     ```html
-    kubectl describe serviceaccount *my-service-account* -n *default*
+    kubectl describe serviceaccount <my-service-account> -n <default>
     ```